linebender/druid/README.md

 ### widgets

-Widgets in druid (text boxes, buttons, layout components, etc.) are objects which implement the [Widget trait].
+Widgets in Druid (text boxes, buttons, layout components, etc.) are objects which implement the [Widget trait].
 The trait is parametrized by a type (`T`) for associated data.
 All trait methods (`event`, `lifecycle`, `update`, `paint`, and `layout`) are provided with access to this data, and in the case of